Lurkars/gloomhavensecretariat/README.md

 A basic user guide is available [online](https://help.gloomhaven-secretariat.de).

 > SPOILER WARNING:
-> The `label-spoiler.json` files in the `data` folders, and therefore the final edition data files in the releases in the `./assets/data` folder, contain spoilers by including the appropriate label.
+> The `label-spoiler` folder in the `data` folders, and therefore the final edition data files in the releases in the `./assets/data` folder, contain spoilers by including the appropriate label.
 >
 > [More information about spoilers in this repository](https://github.com/Lurkars/gloomhavensecretariat/discussions/103)